 You can also set up the box via Wi-Fi using the settings printed at the bottom of the unit.

 Aside from the quick start card, no manual was included with the unit.
-But, you can download it here.
+But you can download the manual for the ARC model or for the ASK model.

 My Download Speed

-I immediately measured download speeds of 300mbps!
+I immediately measured download speeds of 300 Mbps – the max speed of my plan!
 I was amazed to be getting this from basically a cell phone signal!
+Note that the cheapest plan is now limited to 100 Mbps, but this is still plenty of bandwidth for most people.

-I’ve been using the service for over a month now and the download speed has stabilized to 220 to 240mbps.
-Still much better than cable for me.
+I’ve been using the service for almost a year now and my typical download speed is between 240 and 280 Mbps.
+Still better than cable for me.

 I must stress though that your mileage may vary depending on how far away you live from your closest cell phone towers and how many other people are using that tower at that time.